-Moodle Plugin Development
+Plugin Development for Moodle LMS

-Custom Moodle functionality built around how your team actually works.
+Custom functionality for Moodle™ LMS, built around how your team actually works.

-This is for Moodle work that goes beyond configuration.
+This is for Moodle LMS work that goes beyond configuration.
 When the standard setup does not fit, custom plugins and supporting code can be built to match real admin, reporting, and workflow needs.

 What Is Included